Atanas Skatov: Final climb

 In 2020, Skatov was planning to climb K2 in his attempt to be the first vegan to climb all eight-thousanders.
 However, climbing expeditions that year were delayed due to the global COVID-19 pandemic.
 In December 2020, Skatov planned a winter ascent despite K2 being one of the world's most challenging and deadly eight-thousanders.
-The choice of a winter ascent was especially notable as at the time, as the mountain had never been successfully ascended in winter.
+The choice of a winter ascent was especially notable as at the time, K2 had never been successfully climbed in winter.

 Skatov was described as a strong and technically competent climber, capable of making a successful winter ascent.
 On 16 January 2021, a Nepalese team made the first successful winter ascent of K2.
 Roughly three weeks later, Skatov died on 5 February, aged 42, of a fall while descending from Camp 3 after an unsuccessful ascent.
 Skatov and his sherpa began their descent after spending the night outside as there were not enough tents for the climbers on the mountain.

 As they began to climb down, other climbers suddenly noticed Skatov's body falling from the mountain.
 Initial reports cited Skatov's cause of death to be due to a broken safety rope.
 These reports were later refuted.
 His cause of death was later attributed to overexertion.

 His body was recovered by a Pakistani military helicopter crew later that day.